Prepare for your stay

 Royal Sussex County Hospital

-- Waves Restaurant – adjacent to the Royal Alexandra Children’s Hospital, open weekdays 7am to 7.30pm and weekends 9am to 4pm
+- Waves Restaurant – adjacent to the Royal Alexandra Children’s Hospital, open weekdays 7.30am to 3pm

 - Costa coffee – main reception in the Barry Building, open weekdays 8am to 4pm